How we used the Doctrine of Equivalent to prove Infringement?

 Now, let me ask you this – Do you have a patent in your portfolio but don’t know how to increase its monetary value?
 Or have a clue of possible infringement but can’t find a direct overlap to prove it?

 If you just nodded a yes then I want you to know, we are here for you.
-To go the extra mile and make your invested time in us, worth the while.
+Let us get in touch with you-

 Authored by: Jashanjit Kaur, Infringement and Gayatri Sharma, Market Research.